Top 10 Summer Songs

-Try to walk into a restaurant half-naked and you'll be asked to leave.
-But when it's vacation time, shirtless, barefoot and carefree is the only way to go -- if you're a man, and as well-toned as Kenny.
-Speedo optional (and in most cases ill-advised).
+Try to walk into a restaurant half-naked, and you'll be asked to leave.
+But when it's vacation time, shirtless, barefoot and carefree is the only way to go -- if you're a man as well-toned as Chesney.
+Speedo optional (and, in most cases, ill-advised).

 Faith joins the "barefoot ladies and tricked out Mercedes" crowd.
 But if straw sombreros and T-top Camaros are more your speed, there's a parking place for you, too.
 Who wouldn't want to join in on this Mississippi girl's good time in the summer sun?

 Some summer memories aren't exactly a day at the beach.
-Looking back on the loss of her innocence and reminiscing about a simpler time -- when 30 was old -- Deana vividly recalls, like they say in the movies, "that summer when everything changed."
+Looking back on the loss of her innocence and reminiscing about a simpler time -- "when 30 was old" -- Carter vividly recalls, like they say in the movies, "that summer when everything changed."
 Bittersweet, indeed.

-Sun-soaked lyric: "I got my toes in the water, ass in the sand, not a worry in the world, a cold beer in my hand."
+Sun-soaked lyric: "I got my toes in the water, toes in the sand / Not a worry in the world, a cold beer in my hand."

-Leaving Georgia for the warmer weather in Mexico, Zac and company return north but take the island with them.
+Leaving Georgia for the warmer weather in Mexico, Brown and company return north but take the island with them.
 Even if it's all in the imagination, life is good.
-Let's hope, however, that Zac returns to more than just PBR.
+Let's hope, however, that he returns to more than just PBR.
 By our count, he's leaving behind beer, rum, Jaegermeister and tequila, not to mention a well-tanned bartender.

 Credit for the first pontoon boat goes to Minnesota farmer Ambrose Weeres.
 Sixty years after his invention, a quartet of country stars has made them the hottest summer accessory since the jet-ski.
 Thanks to Little Big Town, motorboatin' will once again only bring to mind one recreational activity.